awsdocs/aws-cost-management-user-guide/doc_source/advanced.md

 **Taxes**
 Any taxes that are associated with the charges or fees in your cost chart\.
 Cost Explorer adds all taxes together as a single component of your costs\.
 If you select five or fewer filters, Cost Explorer displays your tax expenses as a single bar\.
 If you select six or more filters, Cost Explorer displays five bars, stacks, or lines, and then aggregates all remaining items, including taxes, into a sixth bar, stack slice, or plot line that is labeled **Other**\.
 If you choose to omit **RI upfront fees**, **RI recurring charges**, or **Support charges** from your chart, Cost Explorer continues to include any taxes that are associated with the charges\.
-Cost Explorer displays your tax costs in the chart only when you choose the **Month** tab\.
+Cost Explorer displays your tax costs in the chart only when you choose **Monthly** drop down\.
 When you filter your cost chart, the following rules govern the inclusion of taxes:

 1. Taxes are excluded if you select non\-**Linked Account** filters, either singly or in combination with other filters\.